Codepath-Group-13-Meme-Library/MemeLib/README.md

     * If user is not logged in, the upload button will take them to the login screen, and then after logging in, they can upload
   * Fragments
     * Collections/Favorites
-    * Main page
+    * Feed page
-* Post screen
+    * Post meme
+       * If user is not logged in, the upload button will take them to the login screen, and then after logging in, they can upload

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * When clicked on collections tab, takes you to collections screen
-* When clicked on main (middle) tab, takes you back to main page where posts are present
+* When clicked on feed tab, takes you back to feeds page where posts are present
+* When clicked on post tab, if user is logged in takes them to post screen, else: takes them to login and then post screen

 Optional:

 **Flow Navigation** (Screen to Screen)

 * When user logs in or continues without logging in, takes them to main page
+* Share button (Optional) allows the user to share a meme on another app.
-* When user clicks on upload button on main page, takes them to post screen, else: takes them to login and then post screen
+* Logout button takes them to login page

 ## Wireframes
 <img src="IMAGE" width=800><br>